sharidloaiciga/GU-CLASP.github.io/content/pages/people/jenny-nilsson/index.md

 Please do not hesitate to contact me if you need assistance in any of the areas listed above!

-You can find my contact information at the university [webpage] (https://www.gu.se/en/about/find-staff/jennynilsson4)
+You can find my contact information at the university website https://www.gu.se/en/about/find-staff/jennynilsson4